- Trade with Germany benefits the US

 - The German government is closely monitoring macroeconomic developments, although the current account balance is not a policy variable.
 Nevertheless, the current account surplus may indicate structural weaknesses, also for domestic investments, which may in turn justify economic policy adjustments.
 In addition, capital in search of potential investment can contribute to credit booms and/or asset-price bubbles in other countries.
 Capital flows can thus amplify imbalances, which then require more severe adjustment measures in countries with current account deficits.
 This is where governments have a responsibility to implement fiscal and economic policies facilitating necessary adjustments.

-Germany’s current account surplus is narrowing
+Germany’s current account surplus has narrowed considerably in recent years

 - International partners benefit from a strong German economy.
 Germany is not only the world’s third largest exporter of goods, but also the third largest importer.
-Our trade partners benefit greatly from the strength of the German export industry, as German exports contain a large share (about 42 percent) of intermediates.
+Our trade partners benefit greatly from the strength of the German export industry, as German exports contain a large share (about 42 percent) of imported intermediates.

 - From a global point of view, focusing on Germany’s current account balance is not particularly conclusive.
 Germany is a member of the European Monetary Union.
 Structural reforms implemented in recent years have sustainably reduced imbalances in the euro area.
 On a global scale, the only valid reference for assessing the significance of current account developments is the euro area balance.
 California’s current account balance with China is not a subject of debate, and nor should Germany’s current account balance with the US be.